Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Methods

 with\begingroup \endgroup Rotation $\boldsymbol{R}_{z}(\omega)$, $z$-translation $\boldsymbol{T}_{z}(\Delta z)$ and gobal scale $s_{\mathrm{d}}$ correspond to a choice of reference frame and length unit that can be made at the users convenience.
 The object scale $s_{\mathrm{o}}$ affects both the object size and the relation between source–axis and detector–axis distance accordingly and can only be determined based on prior knowledge on the sample and will therefore be arbitrarily fixed to $s_{\mathrm{o}}=1$ here. $\boldsymbol{D}(\delta,\gamma)$ describes the initially mentioned independence of Eqs.~\ref{eq:calib-a_h}–\ref{eq:calib-a_w} and Eqs.~\ref{eq:calib-o_h}–\ref{eq:calib-o_w} and affects the object and detector geometry respectively and is therefore of particular interest here.
 Examples of the ambiguities described by $\boldsymbol{D}$ and $\boldsymbol{S}$ are depicted in Figure~\ref{fig:projective-ambiguity}.

 In contrast to the other transformations, $\boldsymbol{D}(\delta,\gamma)$ can be constrained by drawing upon further knowledge on the imaging system, whose pixel aspect ratio as well as the angle between detector rows and columns is commonly known.
-Anticipating the following subsections, it can be summarized that with $\gamma=0$, $\delta$ may be chosen according to Equation~\ref{eq:aspect-ratio-correction}.
-Otherwise, $\gamma$ and $\delta$ can be simultaneously determined by optimization of an objective function as defined by Equation~\ref{eq:homography-paramters-objective}.
+Anticipating the derivations given in Sections~\ref{subsec:pixel-aspect-ratio}–\ref{subsec:detector-tilt}, it can be summarized that $\delta$ affects the detector pixel aspect ratio, while $\gamma$ simultaneously affects the pixel shear, aspect ratio and the tilt angle of the detector plane.
+With $\gamma=0$, $\delta$ may be chosen according to Equation~\ref{eq:aspect-ratio-correction} in order to enforce a given detector pixel aspect ratio, whereby $\varepsilon=1$ for many typical detectors.
+Otherwise, $\gamma$ and $\delta$ need to be determined simultaneously by optimization of an objective function as defined by Equation~\ref{eq:homography-paramters-objective} which approaches $0$ for rectangular detector pixels (i.e., $\vec{H}\cdot\vec{V}=0$) of aspect ratio $\varepsilon$ (i.e., $\bigl\Vert\vec{H}\bigr\Vert/\bigl\Vert\vec{V}\bigr\Vert=\varepsilon$).
 In the case of zero detector slant about the rotational axis, Equation~\ref{eq:homography-paramters-objective} has no unique minimum and therefore many solutions for $\gamma$ and $\delta$.
+This degeneracy of auto calibration with respect to detector tilt has also been described e.g.\ by Smekal et al.\ \cite{Smekal2004} and can further be related to the general difficulty to precisely determine detector tilt, which has been reported in context of many different calibration approaches.

-Equivalently, knowledge on the sample such as relative distances between markers could be used as well in order to determine the two parameters defining $\boldsymbol{D}$.
+Besides constraints on the detector geometry, knowledge on the sample such as relative distances between markers (as often used in previous literature) could be used as well in order to determine the two parameters defining $\boldsymbol{D}$.
 This however shall not be further considered here given the specific focus on calibration based on unknown marker locations.